-Figure 2: With the leech lying on the ground, downhaul until the looseness extends to the four dots.
+Figure 2: With no outhaul and the leech lying on the ground, downhaul until the looseness extends to the four black dots.

 Figure 3: Move the calibration gauge so the medium mark lines up with the bottom of the mast.